Position Statements of the Illinois Association of School Boards

 1.02 CURRICULAR MATERIAL DETERMINATION

-The Illinois Association of School Boards shall support the right and responsibility of each local school board to determine its curricular content.
+The Illinois Association of School Boards shall support the right and responsibility of each local school board to determine its curricular content including opposing any mandated curriculum that comes from the Common Core Standards.

 1.03 PHYSICAL EDUCATION

-The Illinois Association of School Boards shall support modifications to existing state mandates which shall allow boards of education to establish time requirements for physical education at the K-12 level.
+The Illinois Association of School Boards shall support modifications to existing state mandates which shall allow boards of education to establish time requirements and appropriate exemptions for physical education at the K-12 level.

 The Illinois Association of School Boards shall attempt to have legislation passed that would amend 105 ILCS 5/27-6 of the School Code of Illinois to grant an additional exemption for students, grades 9-12, enrolled in an ongoing Show Choir program for credit.